 PURPOSE: The purpose of the Membership Development Committee is two-fold.
 First, it is to attract and retain members in the American Association of Law Libraries.
 Second, it is to ensure the availability of appropriate AALL mentoring resources for all members including newer Association members as well as long-time members desiring career guidance or otherwise in need of assistance.

 CHARGE: The Membership Development Committee will coordinate internal and external activities with Headquarters to identify and recruit potential Association members.
-This recruitment effort shall include telephonically contacting lapsed Association members from the prior year to encourage membership renewal.
 The recruitment effort may also include:

 - Advising AALL staff on all promotional activities and campaigns related to membership recruitment and retention.

 - Serving as a liaison to chapters explaining member benefits and dues while monitoring membership trends.

 - Developing membership brochures or other promotional materials.

 The Membership Development Committee shall also be responsible for coordinating the mentoring efforts of AALL, AALL chapters and special interest sections.
 This coordination may include:

 - Publicity for mentoring recruitment to ensure optimal matches between mentors and mentees.